Fire Marshal Training

 • Safely and efficiently getting everyone out of the building,

-• Ensuring all fire fighting equipment’s used properly, and
+• Ensuring all fire fighting equipment is used properly

 • Liaising with the fire services.

-Each is paramount to your colleagues’ safety, each requires a different set of skills, and each is covered in our training course.
+Each is paramount to your colleagues’ safety, and requires a different set of skills, all of which is covered in our training course.

-Fire warden training isn’t optional, it’s a legal requirement.
-Under the Regulatory Reform (Fire Safety) Order 2005, every single company must appoint and provide training for their fire wardens and our courses check all those boxes.
+Fire marshal training isn’t optional, it’s a legal requirement.
+Under the Regulatory Reform (Fire Safety) Order 2005, every single company must appoint and provide training for their fire marshals and our courses check all those boxes.

 And remember, regardless of how big or small your business is, you’ll need more than one fire warden to cover things like sickness, holiday leave and varying shift patterns (if applicable).